lmsobhani/lmsobhani.github.io/content/_index.md

     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
-      text: ''
+      text: |-
+        Hello!

+        I am a Research Scientist in International Relations at the University of Chicago.
+My work centers on how governments communicate with foreign publics, how naming and shaming shapes state behavior, and how citizens respond to international pressure.
+I am committed to producing research that supports policymakers, analysts, and practitioners who work on foreign policy, democracy, and human rights.
-      # Show a call-to-action button under your biography? (optional)
+      # Show a call-to-action button under your biography
       button:
         text: Download my CV
         url: uploads/SobhaniMaryam_CV_2025.pdf